Pennsylvania Railroad class Q1: History

 The PRR's Board approved $595,000 (equal to $ today) for the Q1's construction on Oct.
 9, 1940 which was completed in March 1942.
 Its streamlined shrouding, according to an interview of John W. Epstein, Special Projects Manager and vice president, Raymond Loewy & Assoc., was designed by Raymond Loewy, but due to WWII there was no publicity about it.
 The Q1 was a duplex locomotive with a 4-6-4-4 wheel arrangement consisting of a four-wheel leading truck, two sets of driving wheels (six followed by four) in a rigid locomotive frame and a four-wheel trailing truck.
 The first group of six driving wheels was driven by cylinders mounted conventionally in front of them, while the rear four wheels had cylinders mounted behind them next to the firebox.
-As a locomotive designed for dual service like PRR M1s, it's drivers were 77 in in diameter.
+As a locomotive designed for dual service like PRR M1s, its drivers were 77 in in diameter.

 Three quarters view of the Q1.

 The Q1 seen from a similar angle, but with most of its streamlining gone.
 The intricate workings of the duplex drive are easy to see.

 The Q1's streamlining was in the form of a bluntly-pointed nosecone on the smokebox front as well as extended side skirts covering up the locomotive's pipework.
 The cab front was set at a rakish angle.
 The tender, although given a freight locomotive's "doghouse" on the rear deck for the head-end brakeman, was otherwise a streamlined affair very similar to that used on the S1, S2, and T1 passenger locomotives.
 Q1 was the last dual service locomotive designed by the Pennsylvania Railroad, but there is no substantial evidence showing that it was assigned to passenger service.
 Q1's design was able to reduce dynamic augment by 60% compared to the J1 class above 70 mph, but it exceeded the railroad's 50 mph speed limit for the freight train.

 On April 10, 1942, H.W.
 Jones, Chief of Motive Power, told Altoona that the Q1, #6130, would be considered a passenger engine as far as striping and lettering were concerned.
 During its short service life, it spent more time in shops or the engine-house than being run, accumulating only about 165,000 service miles in its career (1942–1949).
 Its first revenue run occurred on May 31, 1942, from East Altoona to Enola with 125 cars and 10,000 tons; 40 mph was made on a level track at 40% cutoff.
 In October 1943, it was assigned to the St. Clair Avenue Enginehouse in Columbus, Ohio and ran mostly in the Ohio area and to Chicago.